 Long-term Care (LTC)

-Available for individuals aged 65+ or who have a chronic ordisabling condition that needs constant supervision, LTC provides nursing home care, home health care, or personal or adult day care with a greater degree of flexibility and options than many public assistance programs.
+LTC provides nursing home care, home health care, or personal or adult day care with a greater degree of flexibility and options than many public assistance programs.

 Key Person Insurance

-Designed to provide financial continuity for employees, customers and creditors in the loss of an important member of your team, Key Person Insurance covers the costs associated with loss of business, executive search, and any business expenses during a transition.
+Designed to provide financial continuity for employees, customers, and creditors in the loss of an important member of your team, Key Person Insurance covers the costs associated with loss of business, executive search, and any business expenses during a transition.
 Additional Key Person Life Insurance offers a death benefit that can help cover financial losses that occur at the death of a key person.
 Taking out a key person policy on your top employees affirms their value to your business.

 With split-dollar insurance funding, your business will pay a portion of life insurance premiums equal to the yearly increase in the cash surrender value of the policy.
-At the time of an employee’s death, your business will receive a portion of the proceeds from the life insurance payout equal to the amount of premiums paid by either your business or or the cash surrender value at the time of death.
+At the time of an employee’s death, your business will receive a portion of the proceeds from the life insurance payout equal to the number of premiums paid by either your business or the cash surrender value at the time of death.